AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 The [!UICONTROL Companies] grid lists all companies regardless of status.

-When a company administrator creates a new company, you can unfold a dropdown called **Company Hierarchy** where you can view the parent company, or assign and unassign companies to that parent company:
+When a company administrator creates a new company, you can unfold a dropdown called **Company Hierarchy** where you can view the parent company, or [assign and unassign companies](assign-companies.md) to that parent company:

 * New Parent Company: When the company administrator has created the company, new companies can be added to this parent company.
 * Existing Company: When the company administrator has created the company, new companies can be searched and added to this parent company.

 >[!IMPORTANT]
 >
 > In the **Company Hierarchy** view for a parent company, it appears as empty.
 This section enables a sales representative to identify all companies that are part of that parent company.

-Once the Master Account/Tax and Administrative users have been set up.
-The merchant may specify inheritance rules as follows:
+Once the [company account](account-company-create.md) is created and the company administrator and other users have been setup, you can specify the inheritance in the company management:

-* Full Inheritance: All catalog entitlements, pricing, and terms are replicated from parent to child account.
+* Full Inheritance: Shared catalogs, quotes, payment and shipping methods are replicated from the parent company to its related companies.
-* Partial Inheritance: Specify items that should be inherited including 1,2,3.
+* Partial Inheritance: Specify what is inherited from the parent company to its related companies.
-* No Inheritance: The Child Company must be manually configured without any inheritance between companies
+* No Inheritance: No inheritance between the parent company and its related companies.

-Root organization

-The root organization is the top-level organization and is its own parent.
-All organizations in the HCL Commerce organization structure are descendants of the root organization.
-The site administrators are owned by the root organization.

-Default organization

-The default organization is owned by the root organization.
-All guest customers and all customers in a B2C scenario belong to the default organization.
-Customers in a B2B or B2B indirect scenarios should not be placed under the default organization, but rather in the appropriate buyer organization.
-B2C users under the default organization can be managed by an administrator in HCL Commerce Accelerator.
-Business users outside of the default organization can be managed in the Organization Administration Console.
-Do no create stores under the default organization.
-Instead, create stores under a separate organization, such as the seller organization.